hapi-server/client-matlab/html/hapi_demo.md

 Spectra from CASSINIA S/C<span id="7"></span>
 ---------------------------------------------

 HAPIPLOT infers that this should be plotted as a spectra because bins metadata were provided.
-Note that the returned data is for six hours but the plot shows that the data extend over 24 hours.
-This appears to be a bug in MATLAB's DATETICK function.
-Also note that the first parameter is named time\_array\_0 instead of Time.
+Note that the first parameter is named time\_array\_0 instead of Time.
 To allow HAPIPLOT to work, this parameter was renamed before HAPIPLOT was called.
-This parameter would have been plotted with log\_{10} y-axis, but there were negative values, which are not expected given the units are particles/sec/cm^2/ster/keV.
+This parameter would have been plotted with log\_{10} z-axis automatically by HAPIPLOT because the distribution of values is heavy-tailed, but there were negative values, which are not expected given the units are particles/sec/cm^2/ster/keV.

 ``` codeinput
 server     = 'http://datashop.elasticbeanstalk.com/hapi';